tq-systems/meta-tq/meta-tq/doc/README.TQMa6x.md

   0x8000`) is required
 * U-Boot: USB dual role port (X8) is tested in U-Boot in peripheral mode only.
 * U-Boot: Setting and clearing GPIOs (e.g. for user LEDs) is not working
+* Kernel image and device tree files are loaded from `/boot` in rootfs.
+They are installed in the SD/eMMC image twice in partition `boot`.
+Removing them from `IMAGE_BOOT_FILES` prevents this doubled installation.

 ## Artifacts